zulip/zulip/api_docs/group-setting-values.md

 using [user groups](/help/user-groups), which offer much more flexible configuration than the older [roles](/api/roles-and-permissions) system.

+!!! warn ""

+    This API feature is under development, and currently only values that correspond to a single named user group are permitted in production environments, pending the web application UI supporting displaying more complex values correctly.

 In the API, these settings are represented using a **group-setting value**, which can take two forms: